KonnorRogers/bridgetown-automation-turbolinks/README.md

 # Purpose

-To provide an easy way for Bridgetown users to add Turnolinks to their project.
+To provide an easy way for Bridgetown users to add Turbolinks to their project.

 ## Prerequisites